EvitaKnits/stitch-space/README.md

     A[Log In] --> B[Navigate to personal Stitch Space page via the profile picture in the navigation bar] A --> C[Click 'Feed' in the navigation bar]
     A --> D[Click 'Explore' in the navigation bar]
-    B --> E[Click on 'Followers' or 'Following' in the side bar] C --> F[Click on any piece then the artist's name] D --> G[Carry out a search search, optionally adding any filters] G --> F
+    B --> E[Click on 'Followers' or 'Following' in the sidebar] C --> F[Click on any piece then the artist's name] D --> G[Carry out a search search, optionally adding any filters] G --> F